jing1tian/franky/README.md

 Before executing any code, make sure that you have enabled the Franka Control Interface (FCI) in the Franka UI web interface.

-Furthermore, we will introduce methods for geometric calculations, for moving the robot according to different motion types, how to implement real-time reactions and changing waypoints in real time as well as controlling the gripper.
+Furthermore, we will introduce methods for geometric calculations, for moving the robot according to different motion types, how to implement real-time reactions and changing waypoints in real time, as well as controlling the gripper.

 ### 🧮 Geometry